aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 #### Mon 8/22
 ##### Evening
 * Trade Melon Pan for Old Man's Fist
-* Check Summer Mammoth lottery results (Does not unlock "Easy Money", only weekly or daily prizes do)
+* Check Summer Lotto S (sequential) lottery results (Does not unlock "Easy Money", only weekly or daily prizes do)
 * Star Rank 6 (Knowledge +2)

 ---